|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 In March 2014, the Davao City Council approved Phase II of the plant, two additional 172-MW coal-fired units, which would apparently expand total capacity to 645 MW.
 Phase II would go online in 2017-18.
 Aboitiz announced in November 2014 that it was moving ahead with Unit 3, expecting to receive the notice to proceed by March 2015.

-However, as of November 2017 there has been no news on the units since the announcement, and plans appear to be deferred or abandoned.
+However, as of November 2018 there has been no news on the units since the announcement, and they appear to have been cancelled.

 Lobby for new station to meet power demand